Standing Rib Roast

 Serving

 • There is no need to rest the roast.
 It is a myth that this makes it juicier.
 Serve your meat hot!
 You will need a cutting board or a platter that can hold liquid.
-Even if you rest the meat a lot of liquid will flow.
-Don't let it escape!
+Even if you rest the meat, a lot of liquid will flow.
+Don’t let it escape!
 First, remove the string.
-Use a really sharp knife and cut servings about 1/2" (1.3 cm) thick.
+Use a sharp knife and cut servings about 1/2″ to 1″ thick.
 Pour any drippings from the cutting board onto the platter of cut meat.
 If you want to amp it up to 11, serve it with Horseradish Cream Sauce on the side.
-Watch the video highlighting the entire process.

 Video